This introduction will take you through the full functionality available with CanIPhish Reporting.

 - Email Address: The email address targeted

-- Email Delivered: The status of email delivery.
-Email delivery is either "Success" or "Failure"
+- Email Delivered: This indicates if the email was successfully sent.
+Email delivery is either "Success" or "Failure".

 - Email Viewed: The "Yes" or "No" status of whether the phishing email was viewed/opened.